-Listen to the NLM Director's Comments on Ebola Vaccine: First Steps.
+Listen to the To Your Health: NLM update on Diabetes: A glimmer of progress?
 The transcript is also available.

-Listen to the NLM Director's Comments on TB and Sherlock Holmes.
+Listen to the To Your Health: NLM update on New autism genetic diagnostic tests.
 The transcript is also available.

 Genetic testing technologies could help identify genetic mutations related to autism spectrum disorder (or ASD) in children, suggest a pioneering study and editorial recently published in the Journal of the American Medical Association.